 4. James Holzhauer Holds the Top Ten Jeopardy Single-Game Records

-Holzhauer currently holds the top eight single-game winnings records.
+Holzhauer currently holds the top ten single-game winnings records.

 5. The Largest Successful Daily Double Wager is $25,000